xBuke/legali/QUICK_START.md

-# 🚀 LegalFlow - Quick Start Guide
+# 🚀 iLegal - Quick Start Guide

 Get up and running in 15 minutes!